Cheap Flights from Atlanta to San Juan

 - JetBlue (B6) — connecting, Via via FLL.
 Connecting service through via FLL.
 Can offer competitive fares.

-Best Time to Fly Atlanta to San Juan
+Best Time to Fly from Atlanta to San Juan

-Cheapest months: For the absolute lowest fares, target the late summer and early fall — specifically August through October.
-This period coincides with peak hurricane season, which naturally dampens demand, allowing carriers like Spirit and Frontier to drop prices significantly.
+For the absolute lowest fares, target the late summer and early fall — specifically August through October.
+This period coincides with peak hurricane season, which naturally dampens demand, allowing carriers like Frontier to drop prices significantly.
 You'll find higher prices from December through April, aligning with San Juan's dry season and the cruise ship calendar.

 Monthly Price Calendar